Staff Research Interests

 My research interests focus in particular on marginal, topical and ephemeral cultural texts, and have resulted in a number of studies of seventeenth century religious writings, especially those from the radical sects, and with a particular focus on gender.
 I am also interested in middlebrow and material culture of the late nineteenth to mid twentieth century, an interest which I am pursuing through a Wellcome Trust funded project on 'Twin Beds: From Healthy Homes to Healthy Marriages 1870-1970.'
 I would be interested in supervising projects that related broadly to these areas.

 My research in creative writing is in short fiction and short stories, as well as linked short story collections, novels in stories and composite novels.
 I am also interested in war writing and trauma.
-My current creative research is in the novel and disability, as well as merging genre(s) and literary fiction.
+My current creative research is in writing and disability, as well as speculative fiction.

 I specialise in post-1948 literature of the Arab world (including North Africa) within postcolonial studies.
 To date I've focused on configurations of national and transnational community, with an emphasis on gender and sexuality.
 I work with material in English, French and in translation from Arabic.